 Although you can execute the service using the steps mentioned above, the process is still tedious and requires you to perform a few clicks.
 Thankfully, there’s a way to get around this, and it does not require you to do much.
 Here’s how –

-1. Open Spotlight Search (Command + Space) and search System Preferences.
+1. Open Spotlight Search (Command + Space) and search for System Preferences.

 2. In System Preferences, choose Keyboard, and on the next screen, tap on the Shortcuts tab.